Weddings in the United States: After the wedding

 After the wedding reception, the newlyweds usually leave for their honeymoon, a trip to the destination of their choice.
 During this trip, which lasts anywhere from a few days to a few weeks, the couple consummates their marriage.
 The term "honeymoon" comes from ancient Germanic weddings, where the newly married couple would drink mead for thirty days after their wedding.
 Weddings were only held on a night where there was a full moon.
 They drank the honey wine for a month, thirty days, until the next full moon, hence the name "honey moon".

 The tradition of the groom carrying his new wife across the threshold has many different interpretations.
 The act today symbolizes luck and the bride giving the groom her virginity.
-Similarly in older generation, brides had to appear unwilling to give in to their new husband.
+Similarly in older generations, brides had to appear unwilling to give in to their new husband.
 The husband would pretend to force his new wife into giving in to him by carrying her over the threshold.
 In the days when men captured their wives and actually did force women to marry them, she was also forced over the threshold because she was unwilling.

-American and Canadian traditions
+American traditions

-Weddings in the United States and Canada are the most varied and flexible in the world.
-There are not many wedding traditions that are unique to the United States and Canada because most are derived from other cultures.
+There are not many wedding traditions that are unique to the United States because most are derived from other cultures.
 Most of these customs stem from Europe.
-Indeed, it is considered both American and Canadian tradition to follow the traditions of one's culture or religion.
-That said, some wedding traditions remain as the default in the U.S. and Canada.
+Indeed, it is considered American tradition to follow the traditions of one's culture or religion.
+That said, some wedding traditions remain as the default in the U.S.

 It is customary to give newlyweds gifts for their new home together at the wedding reception.
 To prevent duplicate gifts and having to return gifts that are not liked, many couples "register" at department stores.
 Couples pick out items they would like to receive as gifts, and their friends and family can choose to buy one of those items.

-Additionally, although most American and Canadian weddings are typically elaborate and involve extensive professional planning, some DIY home weddings in America and Canada (or including Americans and Canadians) can be quite simple in terms of ceremony, albeit costly in terms of the sweat equity involved regarding the logistics.

 Religious traditions

 Jewish

 In a Jewish wedding both the bride and the groom are walked down the aisle by both of their parents, which is different from other religions.

-Jewish couples are married under the chupah, which resembles a decorated tent like structure.
+Jewish couples are married under the chupah, which resembles a decorated tent-like structure.
 This symbolizes that the bride and groom are coming together and creating a new home.
 This religious tradition comes from the Biblical wedding of Abraham and Sarah.

 The ketubah is a Jewish wedding contract.
 Traditionally, the ketubah was written in Aramaic, but today many Jews use Hebrew instead.
 Many couples frame their ketubah and display it in their home.
 The rabbi or an honoree reads this contract under the chupah after the ring exchange.